apify/rag-web-browser/README.md

 - 🚀 **Quick response times** for great user experience
 - ⚙️ Supports **dynamic JavaScript-heavy websites** using a headless browser
+- 🔄 **Flexible scraping** with Browser mode for complex websites or Plain HTML mode for faster scraping
 - 🕷 Automatically **bypasses anti-scraping protections** using proxies and browser fingerprints
 - 📝 Output formats include **Markdown**, plain text, and HTML
 - 🔌 Supports **OpenAPI and MCP** for easy integration